Skip to main content

 • Raft consensus: Meta nodes form a Raft group (using hashicorp/raft) to maintain a consistent, replicated state machine.

 • Shard map: The shard map records which ingest node owns which shard (partition).
 Updated atomically via Raft.
+Each assignment carries a primary, replicas, lifecycle state (active/draining/migrating/splitting), and an epoch counter.

 Meta nodes are lightweight.
 3 nodes provide fault tolerance for 1 failure; 5 nodes tolerate 2 failures.
 Meta nodes do not store or query log data.